syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/cascading.md

 Country Collection -> We have added country names.

-State Colleciton -> We have added state names.
+State Collection -> We have added state names.

 Area Collection -> We have added above 2 collections.

-Area collection is main collection we have assigned this collection to ItemSource of SfPIcker control.
+Area collection is main collection we have assigned this collection to ItemSource of SfPicker control.

 The below code demonstrates Area collection creation.